A First Timer's Guide to Cuba

 Tipping

 In Cuba, tipping is an important part of life.
 Many Cubans live on government salaries, taking home less than US$50 a month, so while a few dollars may not be much to you, it could significantly help your driver, hotel staff or anyone else who assists you during your travels.
 Additionally, if someone goes out of their way to help you on the street, or promises you entry to a special event, you can expect they’ll ask for a tip.
-Carry plenty of small notes with you, and aim to tip around 10% of the bill at restaurants (more for great service).
+Carry plenty of small notes with you if you wish to tip and at restaurants, aim to tip around 10% of the bill and more for great service.

 Language